 The Statistical Abstract of the United States is the authoritative and comprehensive summary of statistics on the social, political, and economic organization of the United States.
 Unfortunately, the Census Bureau will no longer produce new volumes after this year.
 To access the most current data, please refer to the organizations cited in the source notes for each table of the Statistical Abstract.

 American Factfinder is the easiest interface for searching census data, and the best source for freely-available data about the demographic characteristics of the US population.
-The video below was created by CU's own Government Information Library.

 Still not finding what you are looking for?
 You can find even more databases in the Marketing Research Guide.